Sokkeldirektoratet

 Testing of assembled measuring systems and automatic sampling systems

-(1) Assembled measuring systems shall be tested at the usage location before being used.
+(1) An assembled measuring system shall be tested on site before being used.

-(2) Assembled measuring systems for delivery measurements of oil shall also be tested with liquid flow at the construction site.
+(2) An assembled measuring systems for delivery measurements of oil shall also be tested with liquid flow at the construction site.
 These tests shall include testing of the proving function.

-(3) Assembled automatic sampling systems shall be tested at the construction site.
+(3) An assembled automatic sampling systems shall be tested at the construction site.

 Chapter 13.